lldre/conti_blog/README.md

 .sql
 .maw
 ```
-> Don't store your ida database on the same machine you're debugging the malware on ;)
+> Don't store your IDA database on the same machine you're debugging the malware on ;)

 If the file extension matches one of the ~20 disk image extensions it will set `magic1` to `0x25` and `magic2` to `0x14`.
 A few examples include:
 ```